Appearance & Reality > The Lord Jesus Christ > Strong and weak

 14 As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming;

-We are to grow towards full maturity, towards comprehensive and wholesome development.
-We will then no longer be children, easily tossed here and there.
-We will not be weak, faltering easily, readily deceived - that is, we become strong in the Lord.
+Paul encourages us to grow towards full maturity, towards comprehensive and wholesome development.
+We will then no longer be children, easily tossed here and there by every wind of doctrine.
+We will not be weak, faltering easily, or easily deceived.
+In other words, we will become strong in the Lord.

 I cannot over-emphasise the importance of knowledge and wisdom.
-We need true knowledge and wisdom for us to grow unto maturity in Christ and for Christ to be formed in us.
+We need true knowledge and wisdom to grow unto maturity in Christ and for Christ to be formed in us.
 We also need knowledge and wisdom if we want to grow deeper in our relationship with God and in our oneness with Him.
-Such knowledge and wisdom are alive and will enable us to respond to the craftiness of men and even that of the evil one.
+It is such living knowledge and wisdom which can help us to respond well to all situations, including the craftiness of men and of the evil one.

 Growing in knowledge and wisdom is an important aspect of the equipping of the saints.
-The Lord Jesus gave gifts: some as apostles, some as prophets, evangelists, pastors and teachers “for the equipping of the saints” (v.
-11).
-And we are to be equipped until we become mature “to the measure of the stature which belongs to the fullness of Christ”.
-This comes about only as we all attain to the unity of the knowledge of the Son of God, as Christ is formed in us and as we grow in our relationship and oneness with the Lord.
+The Lord Jesus gives gifts to the church: “some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, for the equipping of the saints” (vs. 11-12).
+And we are to be equipped so that we become mature, “to the measure of the stature which belongs to the fullness of Christ” (v.
+13).
+This comes about as we all attain to the unity of the faith, and of the knowledge of the Son of God, as Christ is formed in us and as we grow in our relationship and oneness with the Lord.
 It is this deep personal knowledge of Christ and relationship with Him that can make us truly strong and stable.
-Then we will not be easily tossed to and fro but able to persevere in the truth consistently.
+It is this that prevents us from being easily tossed to and fro and enables us to persevere in the truth consistently.

-Ephesians 4:15 speaks of that kind of relationship with Christ and His being formed in us and verse 16 links the body being built up to the growing up in all aspects into Christ.
+Ephesians 4:15 speaks of that kind of relationship with Christ and His being formed in us, and verse 16 links the body being built up to growing up in all aspects into Christ.

 Ephesians 4:15-16